MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 ## Module and script block logging

 Module Logging allows you to enable logging for selected PowerShell modules.
-The setting is effective in all sessions on the computer.
-The pipeline execution events for the specified modules are recorded in the Windows PowerShell log in Event Viewer.
+This setting is effective in all sessions on the computer.
+Pipeline execution events for the specified modules are recorded in the Windows PowerShell log in Event Viewer.

-Script Block Logging allows you to enable logging for the processing of commands, script blocks, functions, and scripts - whether invoked interactively, or through automation.
+Script Block Logging enables logging for the processing of commands, script blocks, functions, and scripts - whether invoked interactively, or through automation.
 This information is logged to the **Microsoft-Windows-PowerShell/Operational** event log.